juleswhi/gremlin.zig/README.md

 # gremlin

-A zero-dependency Protocol Buffers implementation in pure Zig (no protoc required)
+A zero-dependency Google Protocol Buffers implementation in pure Zig (no protoc required)

 ## Installation & Setup